Tanium™ Appliance overview

 - Eliminates issues when provisioning service accounts needed by Tanium Core Platform components and solution modules.

 - Eliminates difficulty troubleshooting across components that were designed by multiple vendors.
-Tanium is the single point of contact for hardware, OS, and application support.
+Tanium is the single point of contact for hardware (Physical Appliance), OS, and application support.

 - Reduces additional licensing costs for OS and database products.
 TanOS is based on a Linux OS and the Tanium Server role is integrated with a limited access database.